dacadeorg/solidity-development-101/content/solidity-beginner-course.md

 ### Instructions
 This [link](https://remix.ethereum.org/?#activate=solidityUnitTesting,solidity,LearnEth&call=LearnEth//startTutorial//ethereum/remix-workshops//master//soliditybeginner
 ) will direct you to our Learneth course in the Remix IDE.
-Follow the link in Remix Learneth, click on the first lesson: "Introduction" and get started.
+Follow the link; inside Remix Learneth, click on the first lesson: "Introduction" and get started.